 Also Known as

-Basil is considered a royal and sacred herb according to Greeks.
-It is a culinary herb, which is originally native to Iran and tropical regions of Asia and has been cultivated for more than 5000 years.
-The plant has a strong, pungent smell.
-It is prominently featured in Italian, Thai and Vietnamese cuisine.
+Basil is considered a royal and sacred herb not just in India, but also by other communities such as the Greeks.
+It is a culinary herb native to Iran and tropical regions of Asia, and has been cultivated for more than 5000 years.
+The herb has a strong smell and is used commonly in Italian, Thai and Vietnamese cuisine.

-There are more than 60 varieties of basil available- sweet basil, Thai basil, holy basil lemon basil etc. Depending on the variety, they are availabe in various colours like dark green, red, purplish etc.
+There are more than 60 varieties of basil available including sweet basil, Thai basil, holy basil and lemon basil.
+The varieties come in different colours like dark green, red, purplish etc.

 Place 4 to 5 basil leaves on top of each other on a chopping board and thinly slice vertically using a knife.
 Now hold all the sliced basil together and finely chop horizontally.
-Chopped basil is used to flavour soups and stews, in sauces etc.
+Chopped basil is used to flavour soups, stews and sauces.

 How to select

 Hold 4 to 5 basil leaves in your hand and roll to form a thin cylinder.
 Hold the rolled basil leaves on one hand and knife on the other hand.
 Now, chop along the edge/ concentric rings of the cylinder to get thin, fine shreds, Shredded basil can be used as toppings on pizzas, as a garnish on soups etc. It is also used to make Basil tea in which shredded basil is infused in boiling water for two minutes and then had in batches during the day.